IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step03.md

 The **Flags** section provides a range of additional arguments that are available for all commands.
 To access the specific arguments for each subcommand, you will need then to call them individually.

-For example, the `stats` command calculates statistics for a sequence.
+For example, the `seqkit stats` command calculates statistics for a sequence.
 To access the help for this tool, you need to include the `-h` argument:

 ```bash
 seqkit stats -h